pymupdf/PyMuPDF/docs/page.rst

       :returns:

-        A list of :ref:`Rect` or  :ref:`Quad` objects each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if parts of *needle* occur on more than one line, then a separate item is generated for each part of the string per line.
+        A list of :ref:`Rect` or  :ref:`Quad` objects, each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if parts of *needle* occur on more than one line, then a separate item is generated for each these parts.
 So, if ``needle = "search string"``, two rectangles may be generated.

         **Changes in v1.18.2:**

           * There no longer is a limit on the list length (removal of the ``hit_max`` parameter).
           * If a word is **hyphenated** at a line break, it will still be found.
 E.g. the word "method" will be found even if hyphenated as "meth-od" by a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".

-      .. note:: The method supports multi-line text marker annotations: you can use the full returned list as **one** parameter for creating the annotation.
+      .. note:: The method supports multi-line text marker annotations: you can use the full returned list as **one single** parameter for creating the annotation.

       .. caution::

          * There is a tricky aspect: the search logic regards **contiguous multiple occurrences** of *needle* as one: assuming *needle* is "abc", and the page contains "abc" and "abcabc", then only **two** rectangles will be returned, one for "abc", and a second one for "abcabc".
+         * You can always use :meth:`Page.getTextbox` to check what text actually is being surrounded by each rectangle.

    .. method:: setMediaBox(r)